AustralianCyberSecurityCentre/azul-app/infra/README.md

 ```bash
 kubectl apply -f creds.yaml
 ```

+- IMPORTANT! - After the cluster is created users listed in the internalUser list won't create due to this bug with the opensearch operator https://github.com/opensearch-project/opensearch-k8s-operator/issues/1371 This means you need to manually create all the users in opensearch that aren't admin and kibanaserver through the opensearch dashboards user interface and map them to the appropriate backend roles and roles

 - After activating the Helm chart, copy the CA certificate (stored in the ca-cert secret) to Azul's namespace and append to your CA cert list.